Read more information here.

 Slow Feeder Dog Bowls

 Slow feeder dog bowls are great for dogs with finicky stomachs or dogs that just like to have fun.
 Slow dog feeders are designed for interactive dogs, giving dogs limited food before they are challenged to spin or otherwise change the angle of the contraption to get more food.
 Slow dog feeders help to prevent bloating, obesity and food regurgitation by slowly giving your dog the exact amount of food it needs to promote good digestion.
 Additionally, slow feeder dog bowls will keep your dog entertained, making slow dog eaters more than just a bowl, but an activity that will get your pet engaged.
 The average slow feeder dog bowl will hold up to four cups of dog food, and, depending on the brand, a slow dog feeder may be dishwasher-safe or require hand-washing.
 Because of their interactive design, slow dog feeders vary greatly in appearance, some engaging your dog in a maze or pattern that they have to follow to retrieve their food.
-As an added bonus, the whimsical nature of slow dog feeders allows slow dog feeders to come in a wide array of colors.
+As an added bonus, the whimsical nature of slow dog feeders allows slow dog feeders to come in a wide array of colours.

 Heated Dog Bowls